Blue Port

 Every two years during the Hamburg Cruise Days, nocturnal Hamburg, including the harbour and some of its most beautiful landmarks, are bathed in a blue, almost magical light.

-This year it's that time again!
-The Blue Port will take place from September 08 to 10, 2023.
+The Blue Port will take place from 12 to 14 September 2025.

 A fascinating romantic art project